-Marjorie has strong empirical evidence that her practical deliberation is not causally efficacious.
+Marjorie has strong empirical evidence that her deliberation is not causally efficacious.
 This evidence suggests that she is in a science fiction dystopia, where, whenever she deliberates and decides what to do, certain diabolical scientists intervene, and prevent her intention from guiding her action.
 In fact, however, Marjorie is in a different science fiction dystopia, where the scientists interfere with her perceptual faculties, memories, and sense of self-control, but leave the connection between her decisions and actions untouched.
-Now consider the following de se belief: the results of my practical deliberation have some chance of being causally efficacious.
-It may be possible to deliberate absent this belief.
-However this belief is plausibly instrumentally indispensable to practical deliberation in Enoch's sense: the central reasons that one has to deliberate would
+Now consider the following de se belief: the results of my deliberation have some chance of being causally efficacious.
+It may be possible to deliberate absent this belief.24 However this belief is plausibly instrumentally indispensable in Enoch's sense: the central reasons that one has to deliberate would surely be radically undermined by the inefficacy of one's deliberation.
+This means that, on Enoch's account, Marjorie has indispensability-based basic justification for believing that her deliberations are causally efficacious.

-&lt;sup>20 Does this imply that Declan is irrational, given Enoch's account?
+23 Does this imply that Declan is irrational, given Enoch's account?
 No. For deliberative indispensability provides only defeasible justification, and Declan could be in the presence of relevant defeaters.

-&lt;sup>21 Bratman 1987, 37-8 has offered counterexamples against the idea that $\phi$ -ing intentionally requires belief that one can $\phi$ .
-For example, someone recovering from paralysis might intentionally flex her hand behind her back, despite not knowing whether she is doing so, or indeed whether she is able to do so.
+24 Bratman 1987, 37-8 has offered counterexamples against the idea that A-ing intentionally requires belief that one can A. For example, someone recovering from paralysis might intentionally flex her hand behind her back, despite not knowing whether she is doing so, or indeed whether she is able to do so.
 If one is compelled by some cases, one should also allow that such an agent could deliberate about whether to flex her hand behind her back.